 Schwerer Gustav: The final word

 If the gun had been ready by the start of the war, it is unclear if the modern world would have been a different place.
 Given its unwieldy nature, its impact and final fate would probably be unchanged.
 The German War machine rightly turned its focus on other new weapons.
 These, if mass produced, would have been devastating to the Allies in Europe.
-If Germany could have finalized and mass produced their rocket technology, jet engined fighters and bombers and nuclear weapons, the events of WWII would have been very different indeed.
-Thankfully, for all of us today, history had other plans for the Nazi ambitions in Europe.
+If Germany could have finalized and mass produced their rocket technology, jet-engined fighters and bombers and nuclear weapons, the events of WWII would have been very different indeed.
+Thankfully, for all of us today, history had other plans for the Nazi and Adolf Hitler.

 With such unrealized power, the weapon was certainly impressive but ultimately doomed.
 Its fate was far from fitting for its destructive potential.
 The Schwerer Gustav has been resigned to history as an eagerly awaited yet ultimately disappointing weapon of war.